NBISweden/excelerate-demonstrator-4.3/README.md

 ## TODO: Locating data

 It would be nice if we could have a section here on finding data that we want to copy to the VM.
+For example, by using the Plant user community query interface.

 ## Transfering data to the virtual machine